informatics-isi-edu/hatrac/REST-API.md

 single PUT request on an object:

 1. Create service-side transfer job state
-1. Send set of chunks
+1. Send set of idempotent chunks
 1. Signal job completion

 The benefit of this technique is that individual HTTP requests can be